yanshao9798/tagger/README.md

 ## News

+Fixed a minor problem related to weights loading.
+(2017.11.11)

 The code is updated to TensorFlow 1.2.0 (2017.7.14)

 Dyniamic bidirectional rnn is employed, now it requires drastically less memory both for training and tagging (2017.7.14)